muchukotavijay/codechallenge/README.md

-# mi9code challenge
+# Code challenge

-mi9 code challenge accepts the request as json format and responds with filtered response
+Code challenge accepts the request as json format and responds with filtered response

 # Usage